-The three-pillar model of sustainable development seeks to balance the environmental, economic and social elements of sustainability – the three “pillars” – in order to achieve success in each.
-CEEQUAL complements this model by assessing the full sustainability credentials of projects and contracts, driving environmental, economic and social best practice to contribute to sustainable development.
+The three-pillar model of sustainable development seeks to balance the environmental, economic, and social elements of sustainability in order to achieve success in each.
+CEEQUAL complements this model by assessing the full sustainability credentials of projects and contracts.
+This contributes to sustainable development by driving environmental, economic, and social best practice.

-CEEQUAL also supports the strategies of the UK Government and other Governments by providing the infrastructure professions and industry worldwide with an incentive and protocol for assessing, benchmarking and rating the sustainability performance of projects and contracts as part of the industry’s contribution to sustainable development.
+CEEQUAL also supports Government strategies by providing the infrastructure industry with an incentive and protocol for assessing, benchmarking, and rating the sustainability performance of projects and contracts.

-As laid out in the CEEQUAL technical scheme’s, CEEQUAL encourages sustainability best practice across eight distinct categories.
+As laid out in the CEEQUAL technical manuals, CEEQUAL encourages sustainability best practice across eight distinct categories.
 To learn more about these, explore the sections below.

 The Management category considers how sustainability issues are incorporated into the overall management of the project.
 It covers the principles of sustainable development and the management of environmental and social performance throughout the planning, design and construction of a project.

-This category encourages proactive hazard identification, risk evaluation and risk management for the asset and infrastructure system within which it sits.
-Issues including assessing and mitigating risks from natural hazards, intentional threats, and climate change plus designing for future needs.
-The section considers risks to the asset and its dependencies and consequently the required asset resilience.
+This category encourages proactive hazard identification, risk evaluation, and risk management for assets and infrastructure.
+This includes assessing and mitigating risks from natural hazards, intentional threats, and climate change.
 Specific environmental risks resulting from the asset’s construction and operation are covered separately in Pollution.

 Communities and stakeholders

-This category addresses issues regarding the wider social and economic effects of a project on local communities and other relevant stakeholders who might be impacted directly or indirectly by a project’s delivery or operation.
-It covers initial and subsequent engagement and consultation on the proposed project through inception, design and construction – and how it might impact on wider community issues – to maximise the wider social and economic benefits that a project can achieve.
+This category addresses issues regarding the wider social and economic effects of a project on local communities and other relevant stakeholders who might be impacted, directly or indirectly, by a project’s delivery or operation.
+It covers initial and subsequent engagement and consultation on the proposed project, through inception, design and construction.
+The aim is to maximise the wider social and economic benefits that a project can achieve.

 Land use and ecology

-This category promotes the reuse of previously disturbed land so minimising negative impacts on biodiversity and the natural environment generally.
-It promotes outcomes that enhance ecological value through protection and enhancement of habitat in support of biodiversity whilst also promoting the enhancement of associated social and health value wherever possible.
+This category promotes the reuse of previously disturbed land and aims to minimise negative impacts on biodiversity and the natural environment.
+It promotes outcomes that enhance ecological value by protecting and enhancing habitats.
+This category also promotes the enhancement of any associated social and health values.

 Landscape and historic environment

-This category encourages consideration of the landscape and associated heritage features within and surrounding a project site.
-It aims to protect and enhance both landscape character and heritage assets where present.
-Aesthetic value and visual impact of a project are addressed as well as actions taken to protect and enhance the historic environment for the benefit of present and future generations.
+This category encourages consideration of the landscape and its associated heritage features, within and surrounding a project site.
+It aims to protect and enhance both landscape character and heritage assets.
+It addresses the aesthetic value and visual impact of a project and considers actions which will protect and enhance the historic environment.

-This category promotes actions that address and minimise air, water and noise pollution resulting from the construction and operation of the asset.
-It focusses on carrying out risk assessments, developing and implementing appropriate mitigation strategies, and monitoring the effectiveness of the mitigation measures to maximise their outcomes.
+This category promotes actions which minimise the air, water, and noise pollution associated with an asset.
+It focuses on carrying out risk assessments, developing and implementing appropriate mitigation strategies, and monitoring the effectiveness of the mitigation measures to maximise their outcomes.

-This category promotes prudent and responsible use of all physical resources including materials, energy and water.
-It focuses on reducing whole life impacts from resource use by encouraging consideration of the environmental impacts of design, construction, and operation throughout the life of the asset.
-The category encourages users to evaluate resource use within the context of the circular economy, taking actions that are focused on reducing waste in accordance with the waste hierarchy.
+This category promotes prudent and responsible use of all physical resources.
+The focus of this category is reducing whole life impacts from resource use.
+This involves considering the environmental impacts of the design, construction, and operation of an asset over its life cycle.
+The category encourages users to evaluate resource use within the context of a circular economy and to take actions which are focused on reducing waste.

-This category encourages the effective management of transport impacts from all modes of transport both during construction and as operation impacts.
-Transport impacts considered include the movement of construction materials and waste, construction workforce transport, as well as disruption to other users of the transport network during the life of the asset.
-An emphasis is placed on designing out transport impacts wherever possible and consultation with the local community to create opportunities for an integrated transport system.
+This category encourages the effective management of transport impacts.
+Transport impacts include the movement of construction materials and waste, construction workforce transport, and disruption to other users of the transport network during the life of an asset.
+This category emphasises designing out transport impacts and consulting with local communities to create opportunities for integrated transport systems.

 Learn more about CEEQUAL and sustainability